Yueyang Tower: Architecture

 According to the record in Baling County Annals (《巴陵县志》), its name is Yueyang, and it was first built in the Han and Jin dynasties (楼名岳阳，肇自汉晋).
 Since Yueyang Tower was built, it has enjoyed a history of over 1,700 years so far.
 It was destroyed and rebuilt amid wind and rain.
 The existing Yueyang Tower was built in the sixth year of the Guangxu period in the Qing dynasty (1644–1911), namely 1880.
 In 1983, according to the principle of remaining old as before (整旧如旧原则), it was pulled down for overhaul, and the original artistic style and architectural features of the Qing dynasty were kept.

 The current Yueyang Tower is of pure wood structure.

 The main tower is 19.42 m with three layers of overhanging eaves (三层飞檐).
 Four nanmu hypostyle columns in the tower go straight to the roof of the tower.

 To commemorate Lu Su, the famous general of Eastern Wu, the roof of Yueyang Tower is designed into a helmet roof held by a ruyi bracket system (如意斗拱盔顶式).
 The ruyi bracket system under a helmet roof is in the shape of a honeycomb, being dainty and exquisite.
 Three layers of overhanging eaves set off the helmet roof, looking like a roc spreading its wings, and flying up.

 This roof structure in the shape of the general's helmet in ancient times is unique in ancient Chinese architectural history.
 The helmet roof adds a heroic spirit to the elegant and graceful Yueyang Tower, and manifests the majestic and exquisite Yueyang Tower.

+In folktale

+Lü Dongbin Drunk at Yueyang Tower Three Times is a well-known Chinese Taoist tale often depicted in plays, novels, and other forms of art.
+It tells the story of Lü Dongbin, who helps two spirits, a willow and a plum, to become immortals.
+He reincarnated them as humans, had them marry, and tested their devotion through many difficult trials.
+The story recounts that Lü Dongbin visited Yueyang Tower and met the willow spirit, who wanted to become a god but was trapped in a wooden body.
+Lü Dongbin told the willow spirit to be reborn as a human, promising to return and help him after thirty years.

+The willow spirit was reborn as Guo Maer, and the plum spirit as He Lamei.
+They grew up, married, and opened a teahouse below Yueyang Tower.
+Lü Dongbin visited Guo Maer twice, but Guo was unable to understand his guidance.
+On his third visit, Lü Dongbin instructed Guo Maer to kill his wife and become a monk.
+Though Guo Maer couldn’t bring himself to do it, He Lamei still died, and he was blamed for her death.
+Later that day, Lü Dongbin returned and revealed that He Lamei was not truly dead.
+The judges then realized they were all immortals in disguise.
+Guo Maer learned he was the reincarnated willow spirit, and He Lamei the plum spirit.
+Together, they followed Lü Dongbin into the Dao and became immortals.